Marginal treatment effects in the absence of instrumental variables: Empirical application

-Given the estimated propensity score, we then estimate the MTE and summary treatment effect measures, such as the ATE, TT, and TUT, in the second step.
-We adopt the separate estimation procedure, since it generally exploits more identifying information behind the data than the LIV procedure \citep{brinch2017beyond}.
-Figure \ref{Fig:MTEnormal} shows the estimation results under Heckman's normal specification that $E\left[ \left.
-U_{d}\right\vert V=v\right] =\rho _{d}\Phi ^{-1}\left( v\right) $ for $d=0,1$ , where $\Phi \left( \cdot \right) $ is the CDF of the normal distribution, which can be derived by assuming that $\left( U_{d},V\right) $ follows a bivariate normal distribution with covariance $\rho _{d}$.
-The MTE curves, evaluated at the mean values of $X$, relate the unobserved component $ U_{1}-U_{0}$ of the treatment effect to the unobserved component $V$ of the treatment choice.
+Figure \ref{Fig:MTEnormal} shows the estimated MTE under Heckman's normal specification in which $E\left[ \left.
+U_{d}\right\vert V=v\right] =\rho _{d0}+\rho _{dV}\Phi ^{-1}\left( v\right) $ for $d=0,1$, where $\Phi \left( \cdot \right) $ is the CDF of standard normal distribution, which can be derived by assuming that $\left( U_{d},U\right) $ follows a bivariate normal distribution as in Example \ref{example:depend}.
+The MTE curves, evaluated at the mean values of $X$, relate the unobserved component $U_{1}-U_{0}$ of the treatment effect to the unobserved component $V$ of the treatment choice.
 A high value of $V$ implies a low probability of treatment; thus, we interpret $V$ as resistance to participation in Head Start.
 The MTE curve for wage income plotted in panel B decreases with resistance, revealing a pattern of selection on gains, as expected.
 In other words, based on the unobserved characteristics, the children who were most likely to enroll in Head Start benefitted the most from the program in terms of their labor market outcome.
 However, when the outcome is educational attainment in panel A, the positive slope of the MTE curve points to a pattern of reverse selection on gains.
-As a consequence, the TUT exceeds the ATE, which in turn exceeds the TT.
+In consequence, the TUT exceeds the ATE, which in turn exceeds the TT.
 The same pattern was observed by \cite {cornelissen2018benefits} when estimating school-readiness return to a preschool program in Germany.
 This phenomenon may be attributed partly to the fact that parents have their own objectives in deciding childcare arrangements.
 Nevertheless, the disagreement between selection patterns for the two outcomes raises concern about the possible functional form misspecification of the normal MTE, which is strictly restricted to be monotonic in the resistance to treatment.
 Therefore, we consider a nonparametric specification for $E\left[ \left.
 U_{d}\right\vert V=v\right] $ and implement a semiparametric separate estimation procedure.